uriMen/let-me-help/README.md

 1. Create a virtual environment using the following command: `python -m venv .venv` and activate it with `source .venv/bin/activate`
 (or with `.venv\Scripts\activate.bat` on Windows)
 1. Install requirements with `pip install -r requirements.txt`
-1. run `streamlit run let_me_help.py` to start the app.
+1. Run `streamlit run let_me_help.py` to start the app.
 The app will open in your browser.